lucasgab2230/lucasgab2230/README.md

-# 👋 Hi there, I'm Lucas!
+# 👋 Hi there, I'm Lucas Gabriel Witchemichen
+### Founder, CTO & Developer at @LuwiAI

 ## 🧑‍💻 About Me

-- 🎓 I'm passionate about software development and learning new technologies.
+- 🤖 AI Engineer passionate about using technology to make a difference.
+- 💡 I develop software powered by AI, focused on helping underserved communities.
+- 🌍 Committed to driving social impact through innovation.
 - 🌱 Currently exploring full-stack development and cloud computing.
 - 💬 Ask me about JavaScript or anything tech-related!

 ---